fps/text.js/README.md

 # text.js

 A very very very simple paste site.
+It uses socket.io to push updates of the text to other connected clients.

+# A collaborative text editor?

+Yes.
+No. Erm...
+Almost.
+It does not implement operational transforms or anything fancy like that.
+Concurrent updates WILL interfere.
+You have been warned.

 # Why?